 What muscles do drop squats work?

 Drop squats primarily target the quadriceps, gluteus maximus, and calves.
-Secondary muscles include the hamstrings, hip adductors, hip abductors, erector spinae, and core stabilizers.
-Because the movement is explosive and reactive, drop squats recruit fast-twitch muscle fibers more than standard bodyweight squats.
+Assisting muscles include the hamstrings, hip adductors, hip abductors, erector spinae, and core stabilizers.
+The cardiovascular and energy systems also work hard, since the continuous jump-land-rebound cycle keeps heart rate elevated and recruits fast-twitch fibers.

 What is the difference between a drop squat and a jump squat?

-The key difference is direction.
-A jump squat has you exploding upward from a squat into a vertical jump.
-A drop squat has you jumping outward from a narrow stance and dropping down into a squat.
-Jump squats emphasize concentric power (going up).
-Drop squats emphasize eccentric deceleration (absorbing force going down).
-Both are plyometric, but they train different movement qualities.
+The key difference is direction and intent.
+A jump squat has you exploding upward from a squat into a vertical jump, training concentric power (the way out of the hole).
+A drop squat has you jumping outward from a narrow stance and dropping down into a squat, training eccentric deceleration (the way into the hole).
+Both are plyometric, but they train different qualities.
+Most well-rounded programs include both.

 Are drop squats good for cardio?

 Yes.
 Drop squats elevate heart rate quickly because they combine a jump with a full squat in rapid succession.
 Performed at a moderate to fast tempo for 30 to 60 seconds, they function as an effective bodyweight cardio exercise.
-Research shows plyometric movements like drop squats create significant metabolic demand and increase excess post-exercise oxygen consumption.
+Plyometric movements like drop squats create significant metabolic demand and increase excess post-exercise oxygen consumption.

 How many drop squats should I do?